-The purpose of this course is to assist the prospective principal in acquiring the technical, human, and conceptual skills necessary to function as a local the technical, human, and conceptual skills necessary to function as a local school administrator.
+The purpose of this course is to assist the prospective principal in acquiring the technical, human, and conceptual skills necessary to function as a local school administrator.
 Emphasis is placed on the task areas of educational administration such as organization and structure, instructional program development, staff personnel, student personnel, community relations, physical facilities, and finance and business management.
 A practicum component provides students with supervised field experience in a school.